 - The FHSAA Academic All-State Awards Program honors 24 student-athletes who have achieved excellence, both on the field and in the classroom, throughout their high school careers.
 Two of the Academic All-State Team members are selected the FHSAA Male and Female Scholar Athletes of the Year.

 - The FHSAA Academic Team Champion Program recognizes teams in each of the Association’s 30 sports, naming an Academic Team Champion in each classification, based on the team’s cumulative grade point average.

-- The Sportsmanship Awards Program recognizes the one school in each of the Association’s six classifications whose athletic program best exemplifies the qualities of sportsmanship by its coaches, athletes and spectators.
+- The Sportsmanship Awards Program recognizes the one school in each of the Association’s eight classifications whose athletic program best exemplifies the qualities of sportsmanship by its coaches, athletes and spectators.

 - The Sunshine Cup All-Sports Awards Program recognizes schools in 11 administrative classifications whose total athletic programs have excelled above all others within their classifications in all FHSAA state championship series tournaments and meets throughout the school year.

 FHSAA.org is designed and maintained by the FHSAA Communications Department.
 All material contained herein copyright by the Florida High School Athletic Association.
 Use of this web site implies understanding of all legal notices and disclaimers.